 We’ll add cotton to the list because Cotton is one the most widely used and excepted fabrics here in the US.
 While it may not be the top choice for breathability, it can be layered to retain heat.
 Cotton is used for both cold and warm kinds of weather.
 Most people prefer to wear cotton during winter because of its affordability and soft texture.
 For those that are allergic to natural fabrics such as wool, cotton is likely the best alternative.
 Cotton is long-lasting in nature.
 However, it retains moisture so it isn’t recommended to wear in the rain or snow.

 The material you choose to wear in cold weather will go a long way in your comfort and enjoyment.
 Be sure to choose the right clothing for the occasion!

-Since Merino Wool is the best martial for both cold and warm weather, we’ve chosen to use it as the primary material in our socks.
+Since Merino Wool is the best material for both cold and warm weather, we’ve chosen to use it as the primary material in our socks.
 If you haven’t tried them yet, grab a pair of Merino Wool socks and see the difference quality martial can make on your feet!